Garden Decking Cost

 Do I Need Planning Permission?

-Many think that permissions are not required with garden decking, but this is not always the case.
-Consent is required prior to building a deck where the deck platform is more than 300mm from the ground, If covers over 50% of the garden area or where the deck is situated within 20 metres of a highway.
+Consent is required prior to building a deck where the deck platform is more than 300mm from the ground if it covers over 50% of the garden area, or where the deck is situated within 20 metres of a highway.
+Property owners should always check with their local authority regarding planning.

 Can I Install A Hot Tub On My Garden Decking?